What is Pyrrole Disorder?

 - Leaky Gut Syndrome

-- Dysbiosis, an overgrowth of detrimental bacteria or Candida an overgrowth of fungal spores in the intestinal tract
+- Dysbiosis (gut flora out of balance) - an overgrowth of detrimental bacteria or Candida an overgrowth of fungal spores in the intestinal tract

 - Alcohol, smoking and drugs

 Importance of the Pyrrole Diet